rkillickdev/plan-it-go/README.md

     * PORT : 8000
     * SECRET_KEY : (Enter your Django Secret Key)

-6. Prior to deploymnet of the site the following two steps must be implemented in Django:
+6. Prior to deployment of the site, the following two steps must be implemented in Django:
     * Add Heroku host name to ALLOWED_HOSTS in settings.py
     ```python
     if development: